 A very common problem in graphs and networks is the computation of flows.
 Examples include the flow of goods in a logistics system, information in a communication network, or natural gas in a pipeline network.
 Usually, one is interested either in computing a maximal flow, where the amount of goods to be transported along an edge is bounded by a capacity limit and one wants to route the maximal flow possible from some source node to a given target.
 Alternatively, one might be interested in routing a given amount of flow in a cost-efficient way, that problem is known as minimum cost flow.

 A classical problem in graph theory is the Eulerian Path Problem, which asks for paths or cycles that traverse all edges of a given graph exactly once.
 The problem was first formulated in the following form: ‘The river Pregel divides the town of Königsberg (Kaliningrad nowadays) into five parts that are connected by seven bridges.
 Is there a tour that passes each bridge exactly once?’

 The aim of the related Chinese Postman Problem is to find a shortest path in a graph, such that this path uses each edge (directed or undirected) at least once and returns to the starting point.
 The most prominent example for this problem is a postman that delivers mail in some part of town and thus has to walk down every street at least once.
 In the Traveling Salesperson Problem the objective is to find a minimum length tour through all nodes of a graph, starting and ending at the same point.

-Algorithms: Chinese Postman, Hierholzer's Algorithm
+Algorithms: Traveling Salesperson Problem, Chinese Postman, Hierholzer's Algorithm